General national economic measures

 €10.4 billion to keep jobs and support unemployed:

 layoffs for all workers delayed for two months

 unemployment insurance extended to all sectors, regions, and employees (9 weeks)

 all firms below €2 million and others in severely affected sector can defer tax payments

-micro, small, and medium sized firms can delay loans and mortgages payable in installments until 30 September
+micro, small, and medium sized firms could delay loans and mortgages payable in installments until 30 September.

 Other measures (€130 billion):

 €100 billion new loans guarantee fund for SMEs